 What Is WLI?

-• completion of the nine core seminars
+• completion of the eight core seminars

-• a cross-cultural experience
+• a cross-cultural immersion experience

-• project in leadership
+• a project in leadership

 For questions about the Women’s Leadership Institute, please contact our admissions office at

 WLI meets once a month from September through May.
 The eight seminars are scheduled on Saturdays between 10:00 a.m. and 4:00 p.m. with a two-hour break beginning at noon.
 In light of the current pandemic, this year’s program will be offered online via Zoom.

 Application Deadline: September 1, 2020.
 Enrollment is limited to 15 participants.

 There are no academic prerequisites for admission to the program.
 Required of all participants are an openness to a feminist perspective in religion and society and a willingness to honor diverse points of view.